From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Experiments and Results

 \subsection{Noise simulation}

 Many studies use morphological operations (e.g., dilation or erosion) to generate simulated label noise, which we denote as $S_{DE}$.
 However, such noise is typically spatially uniform and structurally oversimplified, failing to capture the irregular, boundary-focused characteristics of real annotation errors.
-To better approximate realistic label noise, we employ a Markov-based boundary perturbation strategy \cite{yao2023learning}, which randomly distorts ground-truth contours.
+To better approximate realistic label noise, we employ a Markov-based boundary perturbation strategy {{\citep{yao2023learning}}}, which randomly distorts ground-truth contours.
 Building on this, we introduce two additional noise types beyond the commonly used $S_{DE}$: (1) foreground-reducing noise ($S_R$), simulating under-annotation; and (2) foreground-expanding noise ($S_E$), simulating over-annotation.
-These noise patterns capture irregular, boundary-focused errors often observed in real annotations and enable a more rigorous evaluation of model robustness under both under- and over-annotation scenarios.
-Examples of the generated noisy labels are illustrated in the upper panel of Fig. \ref{show_simulated_noise}.
-For the simulated dataset, model weights from the final 10 epochs were used for evaluation, and the mean performance along with the standard deviation was reported.
+These noise patterns capture irregular, boundary-focused errors often observed in real annotations and enable a more rigorous evaluation of model robustness under both under- and over-annotation scenarios. {Table {\ref{hyperparameters_simulated}} reports the hyperparameters of simulated noisy labels and their Dice scores with respect to the original ground truth, quantifying the corruption level of each noise type.} Examples of the generated noisy labels are illustrated in the upper panel of Fig. \ref{show_simulated_noise}. {For all experiments in this study, model checkpoints from the final 10 training epochs were used for evaluation, and performance is reported as mean $\pm$ standard deviation, following the evaluation protocol in T-Loss {\citep{gonzalez2023robust}}.}